 There are two ways to end a pregnancy- either with surgery or medications.
 For early pregnancy termination, abortion pills are worth.
-These are cost effective and an easy alternative to invasive procedure.
-If the female is more than 6 weeks pregnant, she can choose to terminate pregnancy by getting a clinical surgical regimen.
+These are cost effective and an easy alternative to an invasive procedure.
+If the female is more than 6 weeks pregnant, she can choose to terminate a pregnancy by getting a clinical surgical regimen.

 But, if less than 70 days’ gestation, then she can select the medicinal procedure.
 However, it is ultimately the woman’s choice as to use medications or go in for the invasive process in ceasing her pregnancy.

 Abortion Pills are Safe and Effective

 According to the World Health Organization, Misoprostol medicine is added to the essential medicines’ list.
 The FDA of U.S approved the combination regimen of Mifepristone and Misoprostol abortion pill as safe for ending an early pregnancy.
 A woman taking the medicine has all control over the regimen, and may not require other medical attention.